PeterBengtson/Ooloi-docs/READMEs/SHARED_README.md

 This will start the Ooloi combined application.

-## Future Configuration and Deployment
+## Configuration and Deployment

-When the shared project evolves to have its own system components and CLI, it will likely support comprehensive configuration for orchestrating both frontend and backend components:
+The shared project supports comprehensive configuration for orchestrating both frontend and backend components:

-### Projected Command-Line Arguments
+### Command-Line Arguments

-Based on the dual nature and integration requirements, the shared project will likely support:
+The shared project supports orchestration modes with comprehensive configuration:

 ```bash
 # Basic combined application